5 February 2019 by Rachel Mostyn

 Swimming pool, Awasi Atacama

-Lastly, Tierra Atacama serves up my own favourite recipe of contemporary accommodation, spa treatments, a huge range of excursions and some of the finest panoramic views of the majestic Licancabur Volcano – best enjoyed at sunset with a drink at one of the cosy fire pits.
+Lastly, Tierra Atacama serves up my own favourite recipe of contemporary accommodation, spa treatments and some of the finest panoramic views of the majestic Licancabur Volcano – best enjoyed at sunset with a drink at one of the cosy fire pits.
 You can read my review of a previous visit here.
+The excursions are fantastic.

 As a destination for travellers seeking adventure without sacrificing luxury, Chile is right up there with the best.
 While distances are vast, travel is relatively easy, with an excellent domestic flight and road network.
-If you’re familiar with the luxury lodges of Australia and New Zealand – the two countries that have redefined the luxury lodge concept – you’ll have a good idea of what is on offer in Chile.
+If you’re familiar with the luxury accommodation of Australia and New Zealand – the two countries that have redefined the luxury lodge concept – you’ll have a good idea of what is on offer in Chile.
 And, if you are thinking of going, my advice would be to go soon and, above all, book early.
-Most of these properties are small and demand is only going to increase, something that is not lost on the folk at Lonely Planet.
+Most of these properties are small and demand is only going to increase.

 Inspired?
 Take a look at our collection of itineraries below or get in contact with one of our Chile specialists today.